 Past

-July 3, 2018 Human Values Meditation Practice Group We will learn about compassion and meditation from a video of the latest lecture by Dr. Barry Kerzin and we will practice meditation together. *Staff from Human […]
+Jun.
+22, 2019 Human Values Meditation Practice Group We will learn about compassion and meditation via the latest video lecture by Dr. Barry Kerzin as well as practice meditation together.
+Also, we will read the […]